← Back to research

 Bottom Line

 Codex App is OpenAI's bid to own the multi-agent coding orchestration layer.
-It's not an IDE (like Cursor) or a terminal tool (like Claude Code) — it's a command center for managing multiple parallel agents with visual feedback, Git integration, and background Automations.
+It's not an IDE (like Cursor) or a terminal tool (like Claude Code) — it's a command center for managing multiple parallel agents with visual feedback, Git integration, Computer Use, and background Automations, now on both macOS and Windows.

-Recommended for: Developers in the ChatGPT ecosystem who want visual multi-agent orchestration with Skills and Automations on Mac.
+Recommended for: Developers in the ChatGPT ecosystem who want visual multi-agent orchestration with Computer Use, Skills, and Automations on macOS or Windows.

-Not recommended for: Windows/Linux users, enterprises needing Jira/signed commits, teams wanting model-agnostic tools.
+Not recommended for: Linux users, enterprises needing Jira/signed commits, teams wanting first-class model-agnostic tooling.

-Outlook: Windows support and cloud-based Automation triggers will address current gaps.
-Expect OpenAI to aggressively expand the Skills ecosystem and push Codex as the default coding tool for ChatGPT users.
+Outlook: Linux support and deeper cloud Automation triggers would close the remaining gaps.
+Expect OpenAI to aggressively expand the plugin marketplace and push Codex — already at 4M+ weekly developers — as the default coding tool for ChatGPT users.

 Research by Ry Walker Research • methodology